mind medicine australia · Mind Medicine Australia

 • Granted an Innovation Patent over an improved method of synthesis of MDMA

-• Successfully procured medical grade GMP standard psychedelic medicines for import to Australia for use in trials and as part of the TGA’s Authorised Prescriber scheme from July 1 2023
+• Successfully procured medical grade GMP standard MDMA and psilocybin for import to Australia for use in trials and as part of the TGA’s Authorised Prescriber scheme from July 1 2023.
+We provide equitable access to GMP quality medicine as an exclusive distributor in Australia for Optimi Health

 • Established the Patient Support Fund (PSF).
 Donations into this fund will provide subsidised treatment for those who otherwise could not afford it